-Much like in the U.S., several high-profile sensationalist cases were used to push through anti-GHB legislation increasing penalties on GHB possession in the U.K., despite hard evidence that GHB caused the deaths of the victims.
+Much like in the U.S., several high-profile sensationalist cases were used to push through anti-GHB legislation increasing penalties on GHB possession in the U.K., despite a lack of hard evidence that GHB caused the deaths of the victims.

-While there was plenty of evidence on trial implicated Sinaga in facilitated sexual assault there was never any proof provided that Sinaga used GHB to drug his victims.
-The he only victim who had realized he had been assaulted by Sinaga at the time said he was very drunk.
+While there was plenty of evidence on trial implicating Sinaga in facilitated sexual assault there was never any proof provided that Sinaga used GHB to drug his victims.
+The only victim who had realized he had been assaulted by Sinaga at the time said he was very drunk.

 Nevertheless, in the time since, GHB has been rescheduled to a Class B drug in the U.K., alongside amphetamines and cannabis.
 The legislation was pushed through by U.K. Home Secretary, Priti Patel, who has since been accused of corruption by using her position to arrange a sweet pharmaceutical deal for one of her political donors.